beckett-media/artemis-ebay-api/README.md

 `source ebay-env/bin/activate`

 4. Find your eBay credentials from the first half of this guide.
 For the findingAPI you need the `appid` for the Production environment.
-Credentials are managed by keyring.
+Credentials are managed by keyring, at least until a better option presents itself.
 To save them execute the following in a python console:

 ```python
 >>>import keyring
 >>>keyring.set_password('ebay', 'beckett_appid', '<your credential>')
 ```

 - !WIP!
 The ebay-config.yaml file is still a work in progress.
-So is saving credentials in a safe way.

 Information on how to get the oauth-redirect-URI: